 Precontemplators are often demoralized, they don’t want to talk about the problem because they simply don’t feel like they can do much about it.
 You will have to fight the urge to press your will upon your spouse, trust me when I tell you that it is a tactic with a 100% record of failure!
 As the old rhyme goes…

-Change is difficult, that’s why we have so many mental health professionals and a dismal record of success.
+Change is difficult, that’s why we have so many mental health professionals and a dismal record of success in helping people to be healthy.
 Below are some guidelines that you can begin implementing immediately to help potentate change when the time is right for your spouse or loved-one.

 You can’t change someone, the trick is to have the resources readily available so that when they decide to shift to a new stage, it’s an easy process.
 You might say something like, I got a great deal on my gym membership, let me know if you ever want to join with me, they have a great deal on joint memberships.
 The key is to make offers like this nonchalantly-like you don’t care either way.
 Say it in passing or while on your way to the gym.
 Just say it and leave, not waiting for a response.